What Is The Function Of The Appendix

 Q: Can I live a normal life without an appendix?

 A: Yes, most people can live a normal life without an appendix.
 While the appendix plays a role in immune function and gut health, its removal doesn't typically cause significant long-term problems for most individuals.
-However, some studies suggest potential links to increased risk of certain conditions.
+Still, some studies suggest potential links to increased risk of certain conditions.

 Q: What are the symptoms of appendicitis?